Two Heads are Actually Better than One: Towards Better Adversarial Robustness via Transduction and Rejection: Introduction

 \section{Introduction}

-A recent line of research~\cite{goldwasser2020beyond, montasser2021transductive, goodfellow2019research, wang2021fighting, wu2020adversarial} has investigated augmenting models with \emph{transduction} or \emph{rejection} to defend against adversarial perturbations.
-However, the results of leveraging these new options have been mixed.
-For example, a recent work by Tram\`er~\cite{tramer2022detecting} gives an equivalence between classification-only and classification-with-rejection; the major application of the author's results has been to provide bounds on the performance of defenses with rejection, which can be used to show that the robustness of defenses with rejection may be lower than the authors originally claimed, casting doubt on the benefits of rejection.
+A recent line of research~\citep{goldwasser2020beyond, montasser2021transductive, goodfellow2019research, wang2021fighting, pmlr-v119-wu20f} has investigated augmenting models with \emph{transduction} (leveraging unlabeled test input to revise the learned model) and \emph{rejection} (allowing a model to reject on certain input) to defend against adversarial perturbations.
+There are in general two classes of algorithms.
+One class is \emph{transduction-only}.
+For example, \citep{montasser2021transductive} showed that robust learning with transduction allows for significant improvements in sample complexity, reducing dependency on VC dimension from exponential to linear; however, this comes at the cost of significantly greater assumptions on the data ($\OPT_{\U^2}$ for the realizable case rather than the $\OPT_\U$ of the inductive setting \footnote{The optimal robust risk is $\OPT_\U = \inf_{h \in \calH} \Pr_{(x,y) \sim \calD} \left[\exists z \in \U(x) : h(z) \neq y\right]$.
+For $\U$ which are perturbations up to $\epsilon$ in some metric, $\U^x$ is a perturbation of up to $x\epsilon$, see Section~\ref{sec:preliminaries} for more details.}).

-On the other hand, some recent work in theory has demonstrated that \emph{transduction}, that is leveraging the unlabeled test-time input for learning the model, may have significant impact on defending against adversarial robustness.
-Specifically, Montasser et al.~\cite{montasser2021transductive} studied the setting of transduction (without rejection), and show that robust learning with transduction allows for significant improvemnents in sample complexity, reducing dependency on VC dimension from exponential to linear; however, this comes at the cost of significantly greater assumptions on the data ($\OPT_{\U^2}$ for the realizable case rather than the $\OPT_\U$ of the inductive setting \footnote{The optimal robust risk is $\OPT_\U = \inf_{h \in \calH} \Pr_{(x,y) \sim \calD} \left[\exists z \in \U(x) : h(z) \neq y\right]$.}).
-Goldwasser et al.~\cite{goldwasser2020beyond} studied transduction and rejection, and show even more surprising results, not achievable with transduction or rejection alone.
+The other class is to have both transduction and rejection.
+For example, \citep{goldwasser2020beyond} studied this setting and showed even more surprising results, not achievable with transduction or rejection alone.
 However, one prominent limitation of these works seems to be that none has yet resulted in practical robust learning mechanisms in the deep learning setting typically considered.